jasonlin316/ARGO/PyG/README.md

   - `--hidden`: hidden feature dimension.
   - `--batch_size`: the size of the mini-batch.

-Note: the default number of layer is 3.
+>  Note: the default number of layer is 3.
 If you want to change the number of layers for the Neighbor Sampler, please update the sample size in ```line 137 of PyG/main.py```.

-## 3. 10 Steps to enable ARGO on your own PyG-GNN program
+## 3. Enable ARGO on your own PyG-GNN program

 In this section, we provide a step-by-step tutorial on how to enable ARGO on a PyG program.
 We use the ```flickr_example.py``` file in `PyG` folder as an example.
 ARGO is designed to accelerate the training process, so this is a very streamlined code implementation for training GNN on the `flickr` data set.
 It only has model configuration and training steps, and does not implement inference and verification functions.